fs-os/fs-os/README.md

 ...
 ```

-Which would be the same as the following.
+Which would be the same as the following:
 ```console
 $ make limine   # Clone and build the bootloader inside ./limine/, you only need to do this once ...